July 15, 2024 by Bojana Krstic

 On the one hand, this might be a good decision because a longer retention period will ensure business continuity and allow you to rely on old emails to decipher past business decisions.

-On the other hand, the longer you keep your emails in the archive, the bigger the risk that someone might jeopardize them.
-And also, if you keep your emails in the archive for longer than required, you increase the chances of being caught up in a legal investigation that you could have otherwise avoided legally.
+But be careful — the longer you keep your emails in the archive, the bigger the risk that someone might jeopardize them.
+Also, if you keep your emails in the archive longer than required, you increase the chances of being caught up in a legal investigation that you could have otherwise avoided legally.

 What Happens When You Archive an Email?

-So what does email archive mean in practice and what happens to archived emails?
+So, what does archiving an email do in practice, and what happens to archived emails?

-Once you set up archiving in your company, each email that is sent or received by someone in your organization, along with all its metadata (sender, date and time, recipient, information on attachment, attachment itself) is captured.
+Once you set up archiving in your company, each email sent or received by someone in your organization, along with all its metadata (sender, date and time, recipient, information on attachment, attachment itself), is captured.

-It can either be captured directly from the content of the email (which is a process called journaling) or during the message transit.
+It can either be captured directly from the content of the email (a process called journaling) or during the message transit.

 By breaking down the content of each message, indexing makes all messages and attachments searchable.
 This comes in handy not only when employees need to find a particular email quickly, but also in case of pending litigation, when relevant emails need to be located, put on legal hold and presented as evidence within a specified time frame.

-After the messages are indexed, they get stored securely in an impenetrable, tamper-proof vault that only admins, compliance officers and other privileged users can access and manage.
-All messages get time and date-stamped in order to preserve data integrity and prevent evidence spoliation.
+After the messages are indexed, they are stored securely in an impenetrable, tamper-proof vault that only admins, compliance officers, and other privileged users can access and manage.
+All messages are time and date-stamped in order to preserve data integrity and prevent evidence spoliation.

-And since most archiving software these days come with advanced search capabilities, you can now search through millions of archived emails and locate the critical one in just seconds.
+And since most archiving software nowadays comes with advanced search capabilities, you can now search through millions of archived emails and locate the critical one in seconds.

 should you delete emails

-With advanced search, you can look for an email using a set of various criteria, based on content in body, sender or recipient fields, as well as in the attachment, or by running a search for an email using a particular phrase.
+With advanced search, you can look for an email using a set of various criteria based on content in the body, sender, or recipient fields, as well as in the attachment, or by running a search for an email using a particular phrase.

-Unlike what happens when you delete an email and it is lost forever, archiving gives you the option of rediscovering them.
+Unlike what happens when you delete an email and it is lost forever, archiving gives you the option of rediscovering it.

-No. When you archive emails, they will only be moved from your inbox to your archive, which you can access at any point.
-This is done in near real time, and is a neat way to organize your inbox, but still preserve all relevant documents that you can easily retrieve and export into a variety of formats at any later point.
+No. When you archive emails, they will only be moved from your inbox to your archive and not deleted, which means you can access them at any point.
+This is done in near real time, and is a neat way to organize your inbox, but still preserve all relevant documents that you can easily retrieve and export into a variety of formats at a later time.

 You’ll then be able to delete the emails from your inbox without worrying whether you’ll be able to retrieve them in case you need to refer to anything later.